Brian DeVore Consulting

 Pricing

 Reliability & Resilience is included in the Starter retainer ($1,500/mo) and all higher tiers.
-The depth of engagement scales with tier — from foundational SLOs and runbooks at Starter to full chaos engineering and continuous resilience testing at Growth.
+The depth of engagement scales with tier — from foundational backup, uptime, and incident support at Starter to disaster recovery planning, resilience review, runbook coverage, and reliability review at higher tiers.

 Common questions